2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 ![image](assets/2/img-001.webp)

-The Greek word "polis," which gives rise to the French word "politics," refers to a city-state.
+The Greek word "polis," which gives rise to the English word "politics," refers to a city-state.
 When Aristotle writes that "man is by nature a political animal," it does not mean he is made for power.
 By politics, he refers to the faculty that men have to deliberate in the public square to determine what is just and unjust.

 This novelty is based on the fundamental distinction between two terms in the Greek language, "phusis" and "nomos," which designate two types of laws: